 The Golden Eagle train consists of modern equipment with three cabin classes, all including private toilets and showers.
 Silver cabins offer either small double beds or bunks; higher categories are larger with full beds.

-The Golden Eagle folks run trains over a range of other itineraries, including several through the “Silk Road” areas of central Asia.
+The Golden Eagle folks run four different trains over a range of other itineraries, including several through the “Silk Road” areas of central Asia.
 They also run a separate Danube Express on a wide variety of European itineraries.
 As with Belmond, pricing generally starts at around $1,000 per person, per day.
 Some trips include use of steam locomotives over part of the journey.

 Most Varied Attractions Along the Way: Pride of Africa